 You need to know a few things about making pakoras.

 We use gram flour and rice flour to make this pakora batter.
 The combination of these gluten free flours adds lightness and crispness to these fritters.
-They don’t soak up as much oil, and they have their own flavour which makes bhajjis even better!
+They don't soak up as much oil, and they have their own flavors which makes bhajjis even better!

 Top tips for extra crunchy vegetable pakoras